appsembler/LingoX/README.rst

 - ``$ pip install -e git+https://github.com/appsembler/LingoX.git#egg=lingox``
 - Add ``lingox`` to the ``ADDL_INSTALLED_APPS`` in the ``lms.env.json`` (or your ``server-vars.yml``)
 - Set ``LANGUAGE_CODE`` to ``ar``
-- To configure a different language for a specific site go to:
 - Reload the server
+- **Optional:** To configure a different language for a specific site go to Sites Configuration `/admin/site_configuration/siteconfiguration/`, add a ``LANGUAGE_CODE`` key with the desired site-specific value to the site's configuration JSON
 - Open a new incognito window on ``http://localhost:8000/``, you should see an Arabic interface

 Support Custom API Endpoints